Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: On two-sided estimating on the Shannon entropy

 In the limit $s\to1$, the latter reduces to (\ref{shdef}).
 For a discussion of basic properties of (\ref{tsadf}) and other entropic functions, see section 2.7 of \cite{bengtsson}.

 Suppose that several quantities of the form (\ref{icsdef}) are known exactly.
-It is natural to expect that these restrictions bound somehow available values of the Shannon entropy.
-Here, the main question is how to characterize possible entropic values explicitly.
-So, we try to express two-sided estimates on the entropic function in terms of indices of the form (\ref{icsdef}).
-In this work, we will base on the following idea.
-Suppose that we managed to find a polynomial $q(x)$ of degree $n$ such that $q(0)=0$ and
+Hence, available values of the Shannon entropy have to be restricted.
+The main question is how to characterize allowed entropic values explicitly.
+So, one way to express two-sided estimates on the entropic function is in terms of indices of the form (\ref{icsdef}).
+In this work, we aim to build a polynomial $q(x)$ of degree $n$ such that $q(0)=0$ and